How it works

 The Quanta Q-Plus C really is the gold standard for multi-coloured tattoo removal.
 That includes the light blue and green inks that other tattoo removal clinics struggle with.

 Hopefully, you should now have a better idea of how laser tattoo removal works and what to look for in choosing a suitable laser clinic.
 With our extensive experience and state-of-the-art laser, rest assured that Fade to Blank can remove any tattoo safely and effectively, with no pain or scarring.
-Call/SMS us today 0479 123409 and make that first step on your tattoo removal journey.
+Call us today and make that first step on your tattoo removal journey.
 We’d love to see you at our clinic.